Our vision

 This is done through two strategies.

 The TWH approach emphasizes work as a social determinant of health by recognizing work as a non-medical factor that influences health.
-Like other social determinants such as housing or education, work and its context are shaped by broader economic, political, and cultural factors, meaning conditions of employment and work differ across the population.3 Social structure – the written and unwritten rules and negotiations of power to uphold or change those rules - is why benefits and harms related to work are not equally distributed across all forms and types of work.4
+Conditions of employment and work differ across the population,2 and so the benefits and harms related to work are not equally distributed across all forms and types of work.3

 Consistent with creating safer and healthier work that advances worker well-being, the Utah Center for Promotion of Work Equity Research (U-POWER) envisions a state in which work-related benefits are maximized, harms are minimized, and both are equitably distributed.
 These priorities arise from our belief that all work* in the United States should be decent.